britneysaw/sg-carpark-map/README.md

 Ensure that you are in your project root directory.

 1. **Fetch the data**
-    Download carpark data from LTA and save it as a CSV (repeat only when you need updated data).
+    Download carpark data from LTA and save it as a CSV (repeat when you need updated data).
     ```bash
     python -m src.api.fetch_data
     ```